Dynamical friction of black holes in ultralight dark matter: Scalar field scattering off a black hole at rest

-Note that in the limit~$\omega \gg \mu$ we recover the famous result~$\sigma_{\textrm{abs}} \simeq A_\text{h}$ derived for massless scalar fields in the low frequency~$\omega M \ll 1$ limit~\footnote{The condition~$\omega \gg \mu$ is in the wave regime, since we are in the low frequency limit~$\omega M\ll1$ (c.f.,~\eqref{particleness}).}~\cite{Starobinski:1973,Das:1996we}.
+Note that in the limit~$\omega \gg \mu$ we recover the famous result~$\sigma_{\textrm{abs}} \simeq A_\text{h}$ derived for massless scalar fields in the low-frequency~$\omega M \ll 1$ limit\footnote{The condition~$\omega \gg \mu$ is in the wave regime, since we are in the low-frequency limit~$\omega M\ll1$ (c.f.,~\eqref{particleness}).}~\cite{Starobinski:1973,Das:1996we}.
 For Schwarzschild \acs{bh}s ($a=0$) the expressions of this section reduce to the ones obtained decades ago by Unruh~\cite{Unruh:1976fm}.
 At leading order, the spin dependence of the \acs{bh}'s absorption cross section is encoded solely in the event horizon area.

 We verified that the analytical approximation obtained in Appendix~\ref{app:LF} through matched asymptotic expansions describes perfectly (with an error~$\leq 1 \%$) the numerical values of~$1-|R_\ell/I_\ell|^2$ for $\omega M/(\ell+1) \leq 0.01$.
 Unfortunately, this approximation rapidly breaks down for larger frequencies; \eg, for~$\omega M/(\ell+1) \sim 0.05$ our approximation underestimates in~$\sim 15\%$ the true numerical value of~$1-|R_\ell/I_\ell|^2$.